3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 frame.
 This provides a faster runtime more similar to image processing tasks, but it still provides depth information to make sufficiently accurate processing results for our purposes.
-For these reasons we have chosen to utilize the ability of the Intel® RealSense camera to capture RGB-D image pairs for our application.
+For these reasons we have chosen to utilize the ability of the Intel® RealSense™ camera to capture RGB-D image pairs for our application.

 ### 2.3 – Datasets